onyia314/school/readme.md

 ## Things To Know Before Contributing

 ### Add Admin and Login as the Admin
-After running the UsersTableSeeder, login withyour email or reg_naumebr.
+After running the UsersTableSeeder, login with your email or reg_naumebr.

 create admin(s)